AhmedSaid3617/xml-parser-cpp/docs/docs.md

 ---

-### Edge Cases:
-1. The first tag is a closing tag.
-2. Multiple unmatched tags.
-3. A closing tag mismatches the tag on top of the stack but matches one later in the vector.
-4. An opening tag without a corresponding closing tag.

----

 ### Time Complexity:
 - **`O(n^2)`** in the worst case:
   - The inner loop for searching mismatched tags makes this quadratic.